vipul-shinde/marketing-analytics-cs/06-Solving_Business_Questions/README.md

 |-------------|------------|
 | Walter Torn | 13         |

+The most popular actor among all the customer is ```Walter Torn```.

 <hr>

-### 6.13 How many films on average had customers already seen that feature their favorite actor rounded to closest integer?
+### 12. How many films on average had customers already seen that feature their favorite actor rounded to closest integer?

 ```sql
 SELECT